How Vedanta's mine hope rests on 12 tribal villages

 The Dongria Kondh say the mining project will destroy their sacred hill and their source of livelihood.
 Vedanta has said the project would bring jobs and development to one of India's poorest districts.

 In April, India's Supreme Court maintained an ongoing ban on bauxite mining in the hill range and gave the local village councils in Rayagada and Kalahandi districts three months to decide whether they wanted mining in their area.

 At the meeting in Baturi village, a judge and a couple of officials sit on plastic chairs under the shed.
 Then an official reads out the court order and asks the villagers to vote on the proposal - whether mining will infringe on the cultural and religious rights of the forest dwellers.

-The village council members take to the microphone one by one and put forth their points of view in the local Kuvi language.'Our god'
+The village council members take to the microphone one by one and put forth their points of view in the local Kuvi language.

 An interpreter translates each speech in the state's official language Oriya and transcribes it on a piece of paper.
 The speakers are then asked to sign or put their thumb impressions on their statements.

 "Niyamgiri is our God.
 Niyamgiri takes care of our needs.
 We grow mangoes, berries, black pepper, cinnamon and other things here.
 Medicinal herbs grow here.
 We have 13 special prayer days for Niyamgiri every year.
 We would not let Niyamgiri go," Badaka Diko, 70, says.

 She is not alone in her opposition to the controversial project: so far, 10 of the 12 villages selected for the "consultation process" have rejected Vedanta's plans.